soto-sergio/soto-sergio.github.io/content/projects/showcase.md

 {{< showcase title="Automating Academic Interventions" summary="Python program that automates the process for documenting interventions in ecst (Window's GUI)." image="ecst-interv.png" link= "ecstinterv/" >}}

 {{< showcase title="HomeNeedsService" summary="A platform that connects service providers with customers in need of home services." image="hns.png" link= "homeneedsservice/" >}}

+{{< showcase title="Mail Marketing Campaign" summary="Study that analyzes a marketing mail compagain using Logistic Regression, Random Forest and Support Vector Machines.
+The project developes predictive models to identify which groups of customers are most likely to engage with the promotional emails." image="mail.png" link= "mailmarketing/" >}}